 If you are interested in solving problems that interfere with a person’s ability to carry out everyday activities, then occupational therapy might be the career for you.
 Occupational therapists work in a variety of health care settings often as a member of a multidisciplinary team.

 The Bachelor of Health Sciences degree program offers excellent preparation for students interested in a career in occupational therapy.
-The courses offered provide students with differing perspectives across the spectrum of health sciences concentrations, and our graduates are well-prepared to apply for admission to occupational therapy programs both inside Canada and internationally.
+The courses offered provide students with differing perspectives across the spectrum of health sciences concentrations, and our graduates are well-prepared to apply for admission to Masters of Science in Occupational Therapy programs both inside Canada and internationally (check out Queen’s MSc(OT) program).
 The information below provides an overview of the admission process to occupational therapy programs in Canada, and students are encouraged to do their own research into the specific occupational therapy programs in which they are interested.